fxpio/fxp-bootstrap-bundle/README.md

 - Assetic fonts loader (for dump command and use controller)
 - Assetic filter for replace the string parameter ('%foo.bar%') by the value in parameter bag of the service container
 - Assetic filter for replace the target path by the path starting since the current asset directory
+- Assetic filter for replace the bundle alias (@AcmeDemoBundle) by the real path
 - Renderer Twig tag for config assets in debug or prod mod
 - Twig template for fundamental HTML element
   * HTML5 responsive container